Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Lifting morphisms of graded -theories of Kumjian--Pask algebras

 \begin{rmk} The lifting result for Leavitt path algebras is perfectly generalised in Theorem \ref{the lifting theorem}.
 The matrix $R$ of any pointed order-preserving $\mathbb{Z}[x^{-1},x]$-module homomorphism between graded Grothendieck groups of Leavitt path algebras is trivially a bridging matrix.
-As a result, the lifting can always be done in the level of $1$-graphs and consequently $K_0^{\gr}$ is a full functor. \end{rmk}
+As a result, the lifting can always be done for $1$-graphs and consequently, $K_0^{\gr}$ is a full functor. \end{rmk}